ShaneCurcuru/mutualaidarlington.org/_posts/2020-03-08-covid-19-missive-one.md

   - robinscorner
 ---

-My name is Robin S., I'm a long-time Boston cancer doc.
+My name is Robin Schoenthaler, I'm a long-time Boston cancer doc.
 I have been trying to translate information about COVID-19 into easy-to-understand facts.

 We are about to move into a catastrophic health care crisis and I will periodically post updates.
 This is not about blame, or controversies, or politics and please don't comment about those issues.
 This is about the facts I have been able to tease out of the medical literature and scientific sources.